ryanstraits/ryanstraits.github.io/part-3-a-grown-up-soul.md

 And it's all we're going to get.

-Time only slow downs once you pay attention to it.
+Time will only slow down once you pay attention to it.
 Once you're aware that your own personal metronome is only going to tick faster and faster as the measures picks up in meter, it's then that you're much better equipped to see the sheet music for what it is, and start writing your own time signatures.

 _(That may have been the most cornball thing I've ever written, you guys.)_